surniaulula/wpsso/readme.txt

 == Upgrade Notice ==

-= 6.4.0-dev.3 =
+= 6.4.0-b.1 =

-(2019/09/21) Updated WordPress oEmbed data and HTML markup with the Open Graph image, title, and description.
+(2019/09/22) Added a 'oEmbed' tab in the Document SSO metabox to show the oEmbed data and oEmbed HTML.
+Improved WordPress oEmbed data and HTML markup with the Open Graph image, title, and description.

 = 6.3.1 =